articles

 Work in Progress

-• Computer Modeling, Climate Prophecy, and Public Faith in Science
+Computer Modeling, Climate Prophecy, and Democratic Faith

 Invited Talks